lchakkei/poe-openai/README.md

 ## Usage

 1. Set up the FastAPI server using the provided code.
+2. Get Poe AI API Key from https://poe.com/api_key
-2. Use the OpenAI client library to interact with the API:
+3. Use the OpenAI client library to interact with the API:

 ```python
 from openai import OpenAI